...

 Tangerine – This is the sweetest and mildest-flavored citrus.

-Bitter orange – These are not edible raw because of their intense flavor.
+Bitter oranges – These are not edible raw because of their intense flavor.
 They are only used in confectionery and jellies.
 The bitter orange is the most used for phytotherapeutic purposes since its leaves, blossoms, and peel contain high concentrations of essences and other active substances.

 Orange – This is the most widely cultivated and valued citrus.